dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/knora-iris.md

 An ontology name must be a valid XML [NCName](https://www.w3.org/TR/xml-names/#NT-NCName).
-The following names are reserved for built-in internal Knora ontologies:
+The following names are reserved for built-in internal DSP-API ontologies:

   - `knora-base`
   - `standoff`
   - `salsah-gui`

-Names starting with `knora` are reserved for future built-in Knora ontologies.
+Names starting with `knora` are reserved for future built-in DSP-API ontologies.
 A user-created ontology name may not start with the letter `v` followed by a digit, and may not contain these reserved
 words: